SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 ### How it is for the moment <a name="now"></a>

-More or less, the dream have come true, with some development after the following design of a research environment.
+To me, the key of achieving the goal is to abstract functions, calculations nad process that are likely to repeat, modularize them into pieces and divide and conque.
+More or less, the dream have come true, with the following design.

 ![Structure](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/environment_structure.png)

 modularized